 Moreover, the computations of double-unresolved soft and collinear contributions for arbitrary kinematics are usually considered to be some of the most challenging calculations required to develop a particular subtraction scheme.
 Interestingly, in the case of the nested soft-collinear subtraction scheme, such computations were completed several years ago~\cite{Delto:2019asp, Caola:2018pxp}, but this has not led to immediate applications of this scheme to high-multiplicity QCD processes.
 Understanding the reasons for that is essential for further developing the nested soft-collinear subtraction scheme and for making it applicable to the description of arbitrary collider processes.

-In this paper, we take a step in that direction by describing the application of this scheme to the study of NNLO QCD corrections to the production of an \emph{arbitrary} number of gluons and a colorless final state $X$ in $q \bar q$ annihilation, i.e. the process $1_a + 2_{b} \to X + N \, g$ with $a,b \in \{q, \bar{q}\}$.\footnote{ A prototypical physical process is the gluonic contribution to $q \bar q$ annihilation into an electroweak vector boson and a large number of jets.} However, we will keep the generic notation of $a$ and $b$ for the initial-state partons, in order to make a future generalization easier.
+In this paper, we take a step in that direction by describing the application of this scheme to the study of NNLO QCD corrections to the production of an \emph{arbitrary} number of gluons and a colorless final state $X$ in $q \bar q$ annihilation.
+We emphasize that we restrict ourselves to the case where all resolved and unresolved final-state partons are gluons, i.e.\ splittings of the form $g^* \to q\bar{q}$ are not considered in this paper.
+Practically, this can easily be achieved by setting the number of light quark flavors $n_f=0$ in e.g.\ the QCD $\beta$ function.
+Nevertheless, we will report all such formulas with their $n_f$ contributions, with an eye on a future extension to unresolved quark final states, and with the understanding that we take $n_f=0$ throughout the paper.

+Therefore we are interested the process $1_a + 2_{b} \to X + N \, g$ with $a,b \in \{q, \bar{q}\}$, i.e. the process $1_a + 2_{b} \to X + N \, g$ with $a,b \in \{q, \bar{q}\}$.\footnote{ A prototypical physical process is the gluonic contribution to $q \bar q$ annihilation into an electroweak vector boson and a large number of jets.} However, we will keep the generic notation of $a$ and $b$ for the initial-state partons, in order to make a future generalization easier.